lynchdean/lynchdean/README.md

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/deanlynch97/)

+🌍 [deanlynch.xyz](https://www.deanlynch.xyz) is my personal webiste, although it is currently a work in progress.
+You can find the repo for it below.

 <!--
 **lynchdean/lynchdean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.